 Internet and Power

-Almost all tea houses nowadays have internet facilities.
-In some Himalayan areas you pay a one off fee at each tea house and in some areas you buy small cards that allow access.
-Be prepared that the speed is generally far slower than you would get in urban areas and the reliability is also very variable.
+Almost all tea houses have internet facilities.
+In some areas you pay a one off fee at each tea house and sometimes you buy small cards that allow access.
+Be prepared that the speed is generally far slower than you would get in urban areas.
+The reliability is also variable.
 You can often download a few emails or update social media, but even uploading a picture to Instagram will be beyond the service in some places.

 One alternative is to bring an old phone and buy a local sim card while you are in Kathmandu or at the airport.
 This offers service in a surprising number of places and is very good value.
 I’ve favoured NCell on recent visits.

 Lastly, in most places you can pay a small fee to charge small electronic items like phones and power banks.
 It really is no problem to stay powered up on your journey.
-The other alternative is to strap a solar panel t the outside of your rucksack and charge a power bank as you trek, but I tend to just take a decent sized power bank nowadays.
+The other alternative is to strap a solar panel to the outside of your rucksack and charge a power bank as you trek.
+Having said that, I tend to just take a decent sized power bank nowadays.
 I favour Goal Zero products for this job.

 Some tea houses are dotted in isolated positions along the trails, but many are in villages or small communities.
 When you stay in these it is worth exploring the surroundings as there are often treats to discover.
-These could be small local shops, great viewpoints, religious sites and, in several places in the Khumbu Valley, yummy bakeries and coffee houses.
+These could be small local shops or great viewpoints.
+Other places have religious sites and in several places there are yummy bakeries and coffee houses.

 Lastly, cash rules on the trail.
 Make sure you have enough to buy what you need.
-Very few places will take credit card payments and, even if you can find somewhere that will, this will only be in the larger more accessible villages and won’t continue far into the mountains.
+Very few places will take credit card payments.
+Even if you can find somewhere that will, it will only be in the larger more accessible villages.

 So there we go.
-I hope you have found this version of a Nepalese Teahouse Trekking Guide useful and it better prepares you for your tea house travels.
-The experience is a unique part of the Nepal trekking experience and, although there will be things about it that challenge you, I hope you embrace it and relish every moment.
+I hope you have found this version of a Nepalese Teahouse Trekking Guide useful and it better prepares you for your travels.
+The experience is a unique part of the Nepal trekking experience and.
+There will be things about it that challenge you, but I hope you embrace it and relish every moment.